When you buy through our links, we may earn an affiliate commission.

 - Remove the Nest display from the attached base.

-- Locate the Nest charging cable.
+- Locate the Nest’s USB cable.

-- Launch the Google Nest App on your mobile device, check the power reading for the Nest thermostat to verify it is reading 100%.
+- Confirm the power reading for the Nest thermostat is 100%.